Last Updated on

 - ￼￼￼￼￼￼￼￼Result in a feeling or action dependant upon the personality structure of the individual that regulates behavior

 Over the years, the subject of meaning has become a true passion of mine.
-If you are also interested in this subject, I can highly recommend to you to order a copy of the following books:
+If you are also interested in this subject, I highly recommend you order a copy of the following books:

 - Existential Psychotherapy by Irvin Yalom (and all other books by Irvin Yalom for that matter, but especially this one)